errsole/errsole.js/README.md

   <h3 align="center">Node.js logger with a built-in web dashboard.</h3>
 </p>

-Errsole is a Node.js logger with a built-in web dashboard.
-In this dashboard, you can easily view, filter, and search your app logs.
+Errsole is an open-source logger for Node.js.
+It has a built-in web dashboard to view, filter, and search your app logs.

 ## Features